-IBR Features Article by Brad Frazer – So You Have a Business Idea: Now What?Added by Bradlee R. Frazer in Articles & Publications, Intellectual Property and Patent Law on July 28, 2015
+IBR Features Article by Brad Frazer – So You Have a Business Idea: Now What?Added by Bradlee R. Frazer in Articles & Blogs, Intellectual Property and Patent Law on July 28, 2015

 Perhaps you have an idea that you are passionate about and really want to do something with.
 A better mousetrap or mobile phone app, or maybe clean safe practical working nuclear fusion.
 Then what?

 Experience teaches that almost everyone with an idea wants to sell it.
 Enticed by those late night infomercials featuring George Foreman, countless people have been seduced into thinking that their ideas are salable and that they can retire based on the strength of their great new concept.
 But the sad truth is that companies do not buy ideas.

 I used to work in a technology company that followed extremely ethical practices when it came to unsolicited ideas for product improvements or new inventions—we threw them away.
 That’s right, when we received an unsolicited idea (except in special cases, discussed below), we’d throw it away.
 We were a big company, and it was possible that at some time prior we had signed a non-disclosure agreement with the idea-submitter, but over time that NDA had been lost.
 If so, and if we used the idea, we were setting ourselves up for a lawsuit, and it was just easier to throw away the unsolicited submission.
 But not all companies act that way (remember: free R&D).